postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/viewing-monitor-results.md

 ### Monitor summary

-You can use the **Monitor Summary** to see how your APIs have performed over time.
+You can use the **Monitor Summary** to understand how your APIs have performed over time.
 Each monitor run is represented by a bar in the graph.

 The upper section charts your monitor's average response time for each run, while the lower section visualizes the number of failed tests for each run across all regions.
 To view the exact response time and failed percent, you can hover over each run individually.